This article has links to products and services we recommend, which we may make a commission from.

 The friendly and accessible staff will make you feel at home within this historic restaurant.
 Cafe Alentejo Evora offers you the perfect door to experience Alentejo cuisine in a friendly atmosphere.

 Hours: Open everyday, Lunch; 12:30 pm – 3:00 pm and Dinner; 7:30 pm – 11:00 pm

 Pro Tip: Advanced reservations recommended.
 Click here to see reviews and book your table.

 Savor The Adventure!

-Our visit to Évora was supported by the Visit Alentejo Tourism Board.
+Disclosure: Our visit to Evora was supported by the Visit Alentejo Tourism Board.
 All views and opinions expressed are our own.
 Full bellies and happy taste buds too!